specialprivacy/demonstrator/README.md

   This is a dummy transparency dashboard.
 It can visualise the stream of processing events and whether they are compliant.
 It is not an official WP4 design.
 It will be replaced with a WP4 transparency dashboard once the integration work is finished.
 * **transparency-backend**
   This is a simple proxy app which exposes a specific kafka topic as a [SSE](https://en.wikipedia.org/wiki/Server-sent_events) stream to a client.
-* **dispatcher**
-  This service acts as a router and application load balancer.
-It acts as the entry point into the demonstrator, provides TLS termination and exposes the various services as one endpoint to the outside world.
-The routing is currently hardcoded for the demonstrator using [Caddy](https://caddyserver.com).
-In a future version we might replace this with [Traefik](https://traefik.io), which will allow the router to be configured based on data in the compose files.
 * **consent-management-frontend**
   This is a simple CRUD UI which allows a user to update his or her consent.
 It is only provided for test purposes and not part of WP4 or any SPECIAL recommendations.
 * **policy-admin-frontend**